 Where do I find bats in Round Rock, Texas

-They begin their 15 to 30 minute feeding frenzy devouring millions Round Rock insects in a single night, putting on a nightly spectacular show of dynamic aerial flight at the McNeil Overpass and I35 Bridge intersection in Round Rock, Texas.
+They begin their 6-8 hour feeding frenzy devouring millions of Round Rock insects in a single night, putting on a nightly spectacular show of dynamic aerial flight at the McNeil Overpass and I35 Bridge intersection in Round Rock, Texas.

 Round Rock Venues & Attractions